bsTEMCS/MerakiNodeRedUIDashboard/README.md

 **Overview**

-This Node-RED flow provides a example dashboard for monitoring Cisco Meraki organizations, networks, devices, and clients.
+This Node-RED flow provides a example dashboard for monitoring Cisco Meraki organizations, networks, devices, and clients using .
 It allows users to:

 - **Select and view organizations** and networks from their Meraki environment.
 - **Monitor Meraki device statuses**, including detailed views for MX devices.